 The Harvard Unitarian Universalist Ministry for Students (HUUMS) is now offering two hour walking tours of Boston that feature important sites of Unitarian Universalist history.
 The tour was designed in collaboration with John Buehrens, former UUA President, and includes over 15 stops; full of stories, rare anecdotes and fun facts about our faith.
 A tour of Harvard Divinity School, including the historic Emerson Chapel, is also available.

-Download our planning guide (PDF, 18 pages) for youth group trips to Boston for suggestions on where to stay, what to see and do, and more.
+Download our Visiting Boston With Youth (PDF, 22 pages) planning guide to find suggestions on where to stay, what to see and do, and more.

 Print a copy of the Walking Tour Guide (PDF, 8 pages) of Unitarian Universalist landmarks in Boston.